matthi4s/xled-js/README.md

 A NodeJS/typescript library similar to [scrool/XLED](https://github.com/scrool/xled) to control [Twinkly](https://twinkly.com/) LED lights.

-A fork of the excellent work done by Lexi Beavil https://github.com/aeroniemi
+A fork of the excellent work done by Alexander Beavil https://github.com/aeroniemi

 This version includes partial refactoring for easier maintenance, a few new functions, API calls, and a new discovery service.